US Debt Default Causes and Consequences

 Other Countries That Have Defaulted on Their Debt

 In 2009, Iceland defaulted on $62 billion in debt incurred by banks it had nationalized.
 The country's GDP was only $14 billion.
 As a result of the banks' collapse, foreign investors fled Iceland, prompting the value of its currency, the krona, to drop 50 percent in one week.
 It created massive inflation and soaring unemployment.

-That same year, Dubai defaulted on debt created by its business arm, Dubai World.
+That same year, Dubai defaulted on the debt created by its business arm, Dubai World.
 Its assets were all in real estate, so when values plummeted, it didn't have the cash to meet its obligations.
 Eventually, Dubai negotiated lower debt payments, known as debt restructuring.